Friday 26th November, 2021

 Step two:

-Temporarily relieve the tension in your forearm muscles by treating the trigger points using either of the two methods shown below.
+Temporarily relieve the tension in your forearm muscles by treating the trigger points using either of the two methods shown in the video below.

 Step three: